Hwaseong, Gyeonggi: Administrative divisions

-Hwaseong has 4 towns (eup), 9 townships (myeon) and 13 neighborhoods (dong).
+4 districts has 4 towns (eup), 9 townships (myeon) and 16 neighborhoods (dong).
 Each eup and myeon is further divided into villages (ri).
 In October 2014, Namyang-dong was downgraded to an eup- the first case in South Korea.
 Hwaseong's name comes from Suwon's Hwaseong Fortress, built by King Jeongjo.

 The most populous areas of Hwaseong are Namyang (to the west), Hyangnam and Bongdam (central), and Dongtan to the east.
 Dongtan has had an SRT high speed rail station since December 2017.
-The Seohae Expressway runs through western Hwaseong, while the Gyeongbu Expressway runs through the east of the city..
+The Seohae Expressway runs through western Hwaseong, while the Gyeongbu Expressway runs through the east of the city.